STEM Summer Research Project Descriptions

 Research in Number Theory, specifically on continued fractions.
 We will be looking at polynomials and their roots in terms of continued fractions, and we will try to understand which polynomials have similar roots when expressed in a particular way.
 It's a nice combination of topics from abstract algebra and number theory.
 You'll need to have taken some 300-level math courses.

-- Carrie Finch-Smith Mathematics (One or two students needed)
+- Carrie Finch-Smith - Mathematics (Two to ten students needed)

-- Kyle Friend – Chemistry & Biochemistry (Two students needed)
+- Kyle Friend - Chemistry & Biochemistry (One to two students needed)

-My research team studies the role of snacking using a developing rat model to understand the mechanisms involved in early childhood obesity onset.
-We will be using molecular tools to determine protein levels and gene expression in tissues vulnerable to obesity.
-We will also be using immunocytochemistry to determine neurotransmitter levels in the brains of control rats and rats with constant access to snacks.
+The I'Anson research team studies the role of snacking using a developing rat model to understand the mechanisms involved in childhood snacking and obesity onset.
+This summer we will be using molecular tools to investigate the role of the GI tract, liver and abdominal fat in development of obesity and related metabolic problems.

 The LaRiviere lab is studying two eukaryotic ribosome degradation pathways called nonfunctional rRNA decay and ribophagy.
 Currently, we are investigating how cellular stresses affect these RNA decay pathways.

-2) developing user-friendly online tools to analyze ancient Roman graffiti.
+- developing user-friendly online tools to analyze ancient Roman graffiti

-- Fiona Watson – Biology & Neuroscience (One student needed)
+- Fiona Watson - Biology & Neuroscience (no students needed)

 The focus of the Watson lab is to

-2) investigate the effects of pesticides on neurogenesis and migration.
+- investigate the effects of pesticides on neurogenesis and migration